zonemaster/zonemaster-backend/docs/API.md

 An object with the property:

-`"domain"`: A *domain name*.
+`"domain"`: A *domain name*, required.
 The domain whose DNS records are requested.

 #### `"result"`